Holy Week 2020 Schedule

 There will be no Church School classes this Sunday.
 Following the Liturgy there will be the Procession with Palms (no lighted candles, please).
 All who wish to do so are invited to join the procession; children are especially encouraged to participate.

-Palm Sunday Fish Dinner – The Fellowship of St. John the Divine is hosting its annual fish dinner after Liturgy.
+Join us for our Annual Palm Sunday Fish Dinner after Liturgy.
 Instead of cooking, spend your Palm Sunday with your family and friends in Church.
 Reservations are not required; thanks to the generosity of a parishioner, there will be plenty of food.
 A freewill donation will be happily accepted, but there is no set price for this dinner.